Wootenblatz/SwiftpointMultiboxing/README.md

 # How do I use this?
 First you need [a Swiftpoint Z mouse](https://www.swiftpoint.com/store/swiftpoint-z-mouse/)!
 I am not sponsored by them and I receive no compensation for linking to them.
 I own two of these and it really is the best gaming mouse I've ever used.

-* Backup your own settings*
+**Download the configuration file**

-Next you would download the .SPCF file from this GitHub repository.
+Next you would download the .SPCF file from this GitHub repository, named `ISBoxer and AIMOS.spcf`.

+**Backup your own settings**

 If you already have your own Swiftpoint configuration, you should back it up with the following commands (these are for use while in Expert Mode):
 * Click on the hamburger menu (the three line icon top left)
 * Click Export Mappings to a file
 * Save your file somewhere you won't lose it.
 I like to put mine in OneDrive but Google Drive and Dropbox work just as well.
 If you make a habit of storing your configuration in the cloud you should be able to restore a previous version if you ever make a mistake

-* Import my settings *
+**Import my settings**

 With your config backed up, you can choose to import some or all of my configuration file.
 The ISBoxer and AIMOS profiles are distinct so you can select either one or both.
 * Click the hamburger menu again